aflores255/ConnectSC/README.md

 #### **Result.sol**
 - Stores the result of arithmetic operations.
 - Provides a `setResult` function to update the stored result.
+- Change fee if the original caller is feeAdmin

 #### **Adder.sol**
 - Performs addition and multiplication.
 - Calls `setResult` on the `Result` contract to store computed values.
+- Calls `setFee` on the `Result` contract to change the fee using access control.
 - Implements an access control modifier (`onlyMod`) restricting multiplication to the contract owner.
+- Implements fee checker modifier (`feeLimit`) restricting fee value between 1 and 100.

 #### **IResult.sol** (Interface)
 - Defines `setResult(uint256 num_)` function to be implemented by `Result.sol`.
+- Defines `setFee(uint256 newFee_)` function to be implemented by `Result.sol`.

 ### 📡 Key Functions